 We hopped on the local train headed east for Riomaggiore for even more surprises.

 My friends and I decided to have lunch in Riomaggiore.
 Since the entire Cinque Terre area is famous for its pesto, choosing what to eat was an easy task.
 We tried the pesto pizza at a place recommended to us by our tour guide.
 It was easy to see why Cinque Terre’s pesto is so famous – it was delicious!

 After lunch, we walked around the town a bit more and made our way to the seaside to take in the views.

 We then took another local train to the Cinque Terre’s most famous beach town – Monterosso al Mare.
 We were totally amazed by the color of the water – it was so bright!
 The oncoming storm made it look even more surreal too, since the water was so much lighter than the sky.

 Our plan was to walk around the town first and visit the beach second.
 The quaint shops and old architecture were so fun to explore.
 We even accidentally stumbled upon some farmland and impressive home gardens, plus a seaside cave.

 Then, it started to rain.
 Italian weather is as unpredictable as New England’s, it seems.
-However, it’s also as quick-changing as New England’s, so after only an hour the storm had passed.
+It’s also as quick-changing as New England’s, so after only an hour the storm had passed.
 That hour gave us the perfect opportunity to try some more local flavors, too – namely, some wine and delicious tiramisu.

-We only had to walk across the street to reach the water, so after the rain let up, that’s what we did.
+We only had to walk across the street to reach the water, so after the rain let up that’s what we did.
 The air was still a bit chilly so I didn’t go swimming, but I certainly rolled my leggings up as far as possible and put my feet in.
 The water was so warm!
 A wonderful characteristic of Mediterranean waters.

 Gelato Count: 23